DanielTakeshi/IL_ROS_HSR/README.md

 ## Fast Data Collection

-For faster data collection, use `python main/collect_data_bed_fast.py`.
-The high-level description is that the human manually arranges the sheets and then simulates what next sheets would look like given robot actions.
+For faster data collection, use a script like `python main/collect_data_bed_fast.py`. **(July 30, 2019, note: I have not updated it to include all the new 'randomness' that I talk about in the next sub-section, as our HSR is currently not operational.)** The high-level description is that the human manually arranges the sheets and then simulates what next sheets would look like given robot actions.
 We do *not* actually move the robot from the bottom to top or execute grasps with the robots.
-(For that, see [the slow data collection](#slow-data-collection).)
+For that, see [the slow data collection](#slow-data-collection).

 This way, we can get a decent amount of data (say, 130 images for the grasping network and 130 images for the success network) in 2-3 hours, rather than 2-3 days.
 The main thing to be careful is